Amazon Glacier Review

 This Amazon Glacier review will help.
 We’ll break down the storage and usage rates, server network and user experience.
 We’ll also look at Glacier security and support.

 Before proceeding, we should emphasize Amazon Glacier provides cold storage, as opposed to hot storage.
-Cold storage is meant for data archival and has lower storage costs, but higher usage rates, than hot storage.
+Cold storage is meant for data archival and has lower storage costs, but higher usage rates, than hot storage (see our hot storage vs cold storage comparison).
 That means Glacier is great for backup, but not for things such as file syncing and sharing.

 - Low storage rates